|We passed over many sprawling rivers in Kanha National Park.|

 |The beauty in Kanha National Park is breathtaking.|

 On the first of two flights, I ordered a small container of almonds and a cup of tea.
 Tom never ate a thing.
-We’d planned to go to dinner upon arrival, but after being so tired we decided to go to bed and hopefully to sleep by 10:00 pm.
+We’d planned to go to dinner upon arrival, but after being so tired, we decided to go to bed and hopefully sleep by 10:00 pm.
 For the first time in a long time, I slept through the night.
-Tom awoke several times, but, also managed to get sufficient sleep to feel refreshed today.
+Tom awoke several times but also managed to get sufficient sleep to feel refreshed today.

 |A pair of Sambar deer.|

-The hotel in Udaipur isn’t as plush as we’d expected, but it has a view of Sagar Lake and our room is spacious, clean and well-appointed with everything we need: good WiFi, air-con, comfortable bed and sufficient plug-ins for our adapters and converters.
+The hotel in Udaipur isn’t as plush as we’d expected.
+Still, it has a view of Sagar Lake, and our room is spacious, clean, and well-appointed with everything we need: good WiFi, air-con, comfortable bed, and good plug-ins for our adapters and converters.

 |The bulky gaur, a rare type of buffalo.|

-The hotel reminds me of those I’d visited in year’s past which was historic with a 1930s decor.
-We’re quite fine here.
-We’re staying in Udaipur for four nights total and on Thursday, March 5th we’ll head to Chennai.
+The hotel reminds me of those I’d visited in years past, which was historic with 1930s decor.
+We’re pretty OK here.
+We’re staying in Udaipur for four nights total, and on Thursday, March 5th, we’ll head to Chennai.
 In the interim, we’ll be visiting points of interest in Udaipur and surrounding areas starting today at noon.
 We’ll share photos and stories of those visits over the next few days.

-But, today, we wanted to wrap up our final safari experiences, including the last sighting of a tiger in Kanha National Park in the state of Madhya Pradesh (there are 28 states in India and eight union territories).
+But today, we wanted to wrap up our final safari experiences, including the last sighting of a tiger in Kanha National Park in Madhya Pradesh (there are 28 states in India and eight union territories).

 |Many people live within the national park in modest houses such as this.|

 At the moment, we’re awaiting the arrival of the SD card adapter.
-Once it arrives from Amazon India, I’ll be able to download the photos from the camera which contains all the final safari photos.
+Once it arrives from Amazon India, I’ll download the photos from the camera, which contains all the final safari photos.

 On the last day in Kanha, I went on both the morning and the afternoon game drives on my own.
-Tom was feeling a little under the weather and is fine now, but he wasn’t quite up to bouncing around in the safari vehicle for 10 hours.
+Tom felt a little under the weather and is fine now, but he wasn’t quite up to bouncing around in the safari vehicle for 10 hours.

-Of course, my eyes were peeled on the surroundings, hoping to spot the familiar stripes of yet another tiger, and yet it was almost equally exciting finding other interesting species such as those we’ve included in today’s photos.
+Of course, my eyes were peeled on the surroundings, hoping to spot the familiar stripes of yet another tiger.
+Yet, it was almost equally exciting finding other exciting species such as those we’ve included in today’s photos.

 |Sambar deer on the side of the road.|

+We didn’t sleep more than four hours on the last night in Kanah, and after the long travel day, I was exhausted last night.
 The substantial bouncing for 10-hours left me a little stiff and sore, but not unlike the feeling after a good and healthful workout.
-When we didn’t sleep more than four hours on the last night in Kanah and after the long travel day, I was particularly tired last night.
 Today, I feel like new.